SoftFever/OrcaSlicer/doc/print_settings/quality/quality_settings_ironing.md

 ## Angle Offset

 The angle of ironing lines offset relative to the top surface solid infill direction.

 Commonly used ironing angle offsets are 0°, 45°, and 90° each producing a [different surface finish](https://github.com/SoftFever/OrcaSlicer/issues/10834#issuecomment-3322628589) which will depend on your printer nozzle.

+## Fixed Angle

+Use a fixed absolute angle for ironing that is not offset from the top surface infill direction.
+This results in an ironing finish that does not have alternating line directions and may result in a more uniform surface finish and reduced tiger striping effect when reflecting light.

+Set the Ironing Angle Offset to an angle with optimal ironing angle offsets from all affected top surface solid infill directions.

+Suggested fixed ironing angles are 0° and 90° if you are using the default solid infill direction of 45°.

 ## Speed